top of page

 ABOUT US | KO WAI MĀTOU

-At Learn Māori Abroad we are committed to providing authentic, one-of-a-kind Māori cultural experiences and high-quality, engaging classes and workshops for learners living abroad.
+At Learn Māori Abroad we are committed to providing authentic, one-of-a-kind Māori cultural experiences and high-quality, educational classes and workshops for learners living in Aotearoa & abroad.

 Our language and cultural classes are based on the following core values:

-• TOMONGA: To provide access to learning Māori abroad through online classes, workshops, resources and other learning materials.
+• TOMONGA: To make learning Māori language and culture accessible through online classes, workshops, resources, course materials and scholarship programs.

-• TAUTOKO: To support you on your Māori language and culture journey.
+• TAUTOKO: To support you on your Māori language and culture journey in a safe, nurturing and non-judgmental environment.

 About/Ko Wai Mātou: About